Five Dollar Wrench

 Okra.

 It was late.
-Claire and I both felt good about our test run with Andre.
-Our evening with Dave went even better, but our system needed work, and it should have been obvious.
-Changes needed to be made for the sake of safety.
+Claire and I were hanging out in the living room.
+We both felt good about our test run with Andre.
+Our evening with Dave went even better, but I'd discovered a problem, and it should have been obvious.

 "In code?"

 "Yeah.
 Code.
 We need a way to talk over texts that only we know.
-Like, tomorrow.
-Let's say there's a problem when you're with the mark, and you need to tell me.
+Let's say you're with a mark and you want to give me a status update.
 What would you say?"

 "I've got a better idea."

 My ex, Larry, liked wordplay.
 And candy.
 Goobers meant good.
 Butterscotch meant bullshit.
-Nerds were just because he was a nerd, but I've gotta give credit where credit is due.
+Nerds were because he was a nerd, but I gotta give credit where credit is due.
 That nerd gave me a Goober idea.

 "We're gonna use groceries as code words during a job, for text messages.
 Here's how it works.
-It's simple.
 Anything in the produce section is positive.
 Anything from the bakery means it's a bust.
-Anything from the ladies' aisle is a code red.
-Get it?
+Anything from the girlie aisle is a code red.
+Got it?
 Grapes are Great.
 Bagels are Bad.
 Tampons mean There's a Problem.
 Oh, and alcohol means All Cool, as in, we're done for the day."

-"Just do it.
+"It's simple.
 Produce, Bakery, Aisle 12.
-And alcohol when we're done."
+And alcohol for the all cool."

 An hour later, I got a text that said:

-"Goin for groceries later.
+"Probably going for groceries after.
 Dates.
 Bananas.
 Oranges.
 Maybe grapes."

-I assumed that meant the mark was kind of bonkers, probably a right wing wack job, but he might be worth a lot.
+I assumed that meant he asked her on a date, he was kind of bonkers, probably a right wing whack job, but he might be a great mark.

 All produce.
 All good.